wavemaker/docs/learn/how-tos/switch-mariadb-to-mysql-connector.md

 This change is introduced in [v11.2](/learn/wavemaker-release-notes/v11-2-0).

 - Existing Apps will continue to use MySQL Connector
-- New apps will get Maria DB connector for both
+- New apps will get Maria DB connectors, including workspace and MySQL databases.
-- Workspace database and MySQL database
 :::

 To use MySQL drivers in the backend, you should configure the MySQL connector instead of the default MariaDB connector.

-## Steps for Changing MySql Connector for workspace DB
+## Changing MySql Connector for Workspace DB

 - Navigate to File explorer and modify the following properties in the **properties files**.